 What draws me in are “things” that do not wave a flag, but sparkle and dance in their own right, like what most would consider invisible.
 I find that I look at life and it’s visitors through a macro lens first and then I pull back into a wide-angle perspective.
 I have compiled years of work (photography, writing, illustration and painting) and the most challenging part of the process is deciding what I want to share with the public.
 At this point in my journey, I am turning the exposure on myself and on my “art,” through collections like my Kaleidescope Photo Tapestries, Mosaics and Quilts.

 I love nature’s beauty and ingenuity.
 My Kaleidescope Photo Tapestries, Mosaics and Quilts are some of my attempts to honor nature’s intricate treasures by packaging and incorporating these jewels into compositions that I can share (I offer my work on silk, canvas, tile, wood and fine art paper).
+Below are some examples from the series.

 “Lady of the Lake Series”